roelstappers/HarmonieDoc/README.md

 sudo apt install graphviz
 ```

-To make a graph  with hrefs to hirlam.org wiki (will produces harmonie.svg in the svg directory):
+To make a graph  with hrefs to hirlam.org wiki (produces harmonie.svg in the svg directory):

 ```bash
 make